marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/README.md

 - **pfSense Firewall**: Configured to protect the network perimeter, manage NAT, establish firewall rules, and enable secure VPN connections.
 - **Snort IDS/IPS**: Deployed and tuned to monitor network traffic, providing real-time threat detection and automated response to intrusions.
 Integrated inside pfSense as a package interface with community rules uploaded and enforced.
 - **Splunk SIEM**: Installed and integrated as a Security Information and Event Management (SIEM) solution for centralized log collection, analysis, and correlation, enhancing visibility and improving incident response.
 - **Oracle VirtualBox**: The lab is completed and configured inside VirtualBox.
-Created separate Virtual Machines (VMs) for pfSense & Snort, Splunk (Ubuntu), the Windows Server 2022 Domain Controller (DC), and Windows 10 Enterprise Clent User.
+Created separate Virtual Machines (VMs) for pfSense & Snort, Splunk (Ubuntu), the Windows Server 2022 Domain Controller (DC), and Windows 10 Enterprise Client User.

 ### Active Directory Setup: